Algorithms for Walking, Running, Swimming, Flying, and Manipulation

 The real value of this numerical solution, however, is unlike our analytical solution for the double integrator, we can apply this same algorithm to any number of dynamical systems virtually without modification.
 Let's apply it now to the simple pendulum, which was intractable analytically.

-You can run value iteration for the simple pendulum (using barycentric
+You can run value iteration for the simple pendulum (again using

 Again, you can easily try different cost functions by editing the code yourself.